 Our recommended next-step was to A/B test a range of discounts for the high-income segments.
-This test would help the brand understand whether or not discounting was truly stimulating buying behaviour.
+This test would help the brand understand whether or not discounting was truly stimulating buying behavior.

-Customer insights like these can be massively helpful in determining next-steps during times of great change.
+Customer insights like these can be massively helpful in determining the next-steps during times of great change.

 The difference between detrimental change and meaningful evolution?
 Insight.